Upcoming Meeting on Sept. 21 at 10:00am

 Redistricting is the process by which the boundaries of elective districts are periodically redrawn to maintain equal representation on the basis of population.

 Article 1, Section 2, of the United States Constitution requires that a Census be taken every 10 years for the purpose of apportioning the United States House of Representatives.
 Census results are used to determine the number of congressional seats apportioned to each state.
 After the 2000 federal Census, Pennsylvania had 19 members in the U.S. House of Representatives.
-Following the 2010 federal Census, Pennsylvania has 18 members of the U.S. House.
+Following the 2010 federal Census, Pennsylvania had 18 members of the U.S. House.
+Following the 2020 Census, Pennsylvania's population, while growing by 2.1%, grew more slowly than the country, and subsequently resulted in a reduction to 17 seats.
 More information on the Census is available at census.gov

 In addition to being used as a basis for apportioning seats in the U.S. House of Representatives, Census data is also used in Congressional and Legislative redistricting.

-Public Law 94-171, enacted by Congress in December 1975, requires the Census Bureau to deliver redistricting data to state officials responsible for legislative redistricting no later than April 1, 2011.
+Public Law 94-171, enacted by Congress in December 1975, requires the Census Bureau to deliver redistricting data to state officials responsible for legislative redistricting no later than April 1, 2021.
+Delays caused primarily by COVID-19 necessitated a delay in the delivery of redistricting data.
 More information on the redistricting data program is available on the U.S. Census Bureau website.

 Article 2, Section 17 of the Pennsylvania Constitution provides for a Legislative Reapportionment Commission to redistrict both chambers (the state Senate and the state House) in the year following the Federal decennial census.